easypanel-io/website/docs/05-templates/cubejs/index.md

 ## Description

-Cube is an embedded analytics app that provides a semantic layer for every data app.
-It allows data engineers and developers to make their data consistent, secure, performant, and accessible across every application.
-Cube&#39;s semantic layer acts as a middleware between data sources and data applications, enabling users to define and manage metrics, grant access control, ensure data caching, and connect data to any front-end application through APIs.
-With Cube, users can unify their organization&#39;s knowledge base, improve application performance, reduce development time, and create beautiful, data-rich user experiences.
+Cube is a Semantic Layer for every data app that aims to connect data silos, drive consistent metrics, and power your AI and analytics with context.
+It allows you to define and manage metrics upstream to consolidate your workflow, centralize definitions, and create a single source of truth.
+The app also provides granular access controls to grant column- and role-based operational and viewing permissions upstream.
+Cube ensures your data is reliably performant with a powerful caching layer and advanced preaggregation capabilities.
+Furthermore, it allows you to connect your data to any front-end application to build beautiful custom visualizations with Cube’s GraphQL, REST, and SQL APIs.
+Cube is an API-first, four-part semantic layer that enables data engineers and developers to make their data consistent, secure, performant, and accessible across every application.

 ## Benefits

-- Consistent Metrics: Cube enables users to define and manage metrics upstream, creating a centralized, single source of truth with consistent metrics that only need to be defined once.
+- Unified Data Management: The app serves as a semantic layer for every data application, connecting data silos and driving consistent metrics.
+It powers your AI and analytics with context, creating a single source of truth for your data.
-- Secure Access Control: Cube's semantic layer coordinates access control upstream of data applications, ensuring that only authorized users have access to the right metrics.
+- Enhanced Data Security: The app provides granular access controls, granting column- and role-based operational and viewing permissions.
+It ensures that only the right people have access to the right metrics.
-- Reliable Performance: Cube's caching layer and advanced preaggregation capabilities ensure that data is reliably performant, providing low-latency access to the latest information.
+- Optimized Performance: With a powerful caching layer and advanced pre-aggregation capabilities, the app ensures your data is reliably performant.
+It keeps every downstream app updated with the latest information cost-effectively and with low latency.
-- Flexible Integration: Cube's APIs (GraphQL, REST, and SQL) allow users to connect their data to any front-end application, enabling the creation of custom visualizations and integration with data visualization tools and business intelligence dashboards.
+- Universal Compatibility: The app allows you to connect your data to any front-end application.
+With Cube’s GraphQL, REST, and SQL APIs, it provides the universal compatibility data engineers and developers need.

 ## Features

-- Data Modeling: Cube's data modeling feature allows users to define and manage metrics upstream, consolidating their workflow, centralizing definitions, and creating a single source of truth.
+- Data Modeling: Define and manage metrics upstream to consolidate your workflow, centralize definitions, and create a single source of truth.
+The app uses Data Models to model raw data into meaningful business definitions and pre-aggregate data for optimal results.
-- Access Control: Cube's access control feature enables users to grant column- and role-based operational and viewing permissions upstream, ensuring granular access controls.
+- Access Control: Grant column- and role-based operational and viewing permissions upstream with granular access controls.
+In the app, authorization is based on the security context, and authentication tokens are generated based on your API secret.
-- Caching: Cube's caching feature ensures reliable data performance with a powerful caching layer and advanced preaggregation capabilities.
+- Caching: Ensure your data is reliably performant with a powerful caching layer and advanced pre-aggregation capabilities.
+The app provides a two-level caching system: in-memory cache and configurable pre-aggregations.
-- APIs: Cube's APIs (GraphQL, REST, and SQL) allow users to connect their data to any front-end application, building beautiful custom visualizations and integrating with data visualization tools and business intelligence dashboards.
+- APIs: Connect your data to any front-end application to build beautiful custom visualizations.
+The app’s SQL, REST, and GraphQL APIs provide the universal compatibility data engineers and developers need.

 ## Links